Pebble Mine: Fisheries

 All five Eastern Pacific salmon species spawn in Bristol Bay's freshwater tributaries.
 The bay is home to the world's largest commercial sockeye salmon fishery.
 The Kvichak River has the world's single largest sockeye run.
 The Kvichak drains from Lake Iliamna, which is downstream of the deposit.
 Salmon, herring and other fisheries account for nearly 75% of local jobs.

 Sport fishing is another important local industry.
 Many lodges cater for sport fishermen exploiting the salmon and trout populations in the freshwater tributaries.
 Freshwater species include humpback whitefish (Coregonus pidschianpp), Dolly Varden trout (Salvelinus malma), arctic grayling (Thymallus arcticus) and rainbow trout (Oncorhynchus mykiss).

 Seasonal harvesting of salmon and year-round harvesting of freshwater fish is a critical part of life for rural residents, most of whom live downstream of the mine site.

 Human populations

-The Pebble site is within Lake and Peninsula Borough, about 1,600 inhabitants as of United States Census, 2010, adjacent to the Bristol Bay Borough of about 1000 inhabitants and the Dillingham Census Area, 4,800 inhabitants.
+The Pebble site is within Lake and Peninsula Borough, about 1,600 inhabitants as of 2010 United States census, adjacent to the Bristol Bay Borough of about 1000 inhabitants and the Dillingham Census Area, 4,800 inhabitants.
 Some 7,500 people live largely rural lifestyles within or near the area downstream of the Pebble site.
 The populations of Lake Clark National Park and other parts of the Bethel Census Area are upstream of the site or in a different watershed.

 The populations in the area rely heavily on wild resources for subsistence, harvesting moose, caribou and salmon.
 Wild resources play an important part in the region's cultural heritage.
 There are more than 30 Alaskan native tribes in the region that depend on salmon to support their traditional subsistence ways of life, in addition to other inhabitants and tourists in the area.